safeFBDC-TU-Darmstadt/QFilter/README.md

 We only use the following attributes of the *LINEITEM* table: "orderkey", "partkey", "suppkey", "linenumber", "quantity", "extendedprice", "discount" and "tax".

 ## Implementation of ABAC Model ##
-The Attribute Based Access Control (ABAC) model is mainly enforced by means of the classes included in the packages and classes owner.authorizations, owner.DataOwner, user.DataUser, user.CredentialExchanger.
+The Attribute Based Access Control (ABAC) model is mainly enforced by means of the classes included in the packages and classes owner.authorizations, owner.DataOwner, user.DataUser, user.CredentialExchanger in master branch.

 It can be completely controlled via the CLIs with:
 * Input of attributes via Data User